cwesslen/pathfinder/README.md

 the Nodes, but since no heuristic is used, this becomes mutch simpler, and the nodes can be placed in a simple FIFO queue.
 This also removes the need to keep track of the path length G when finding the next open node to close, since they are sorted.
+However it may still be usefull when keeping track of the pathlength for the eventual output.
 No closed set is needed since the nodes store a boolean determening whether they are closed or not.
 So only the currently evaluated closed node needs to be tracked.
 Once the target is found, it backtracks through each nodes parent node